 One prime example of a traditional village is Bawomataluo, which lies about 15 miles from the heart of Teluk Dalam.
 This village is located on a hill about 400 meters above sea level.
 The houses in this village are all built using Nias traditional architecture, known as Omo Nifolasara, which has been used for hundreds of years.
 These unique houses were built facing each other leaving a large courtyard in between, which to this day is still used as a stage for traditional art performances such as the famous stone or boulder jumping (Fahombo/Hombo Batu) and the War Dance.
 Several other noteworthy villages to visit are the Hilinawalo Fau, Onohondro and Hilinawalo Mazino Villages.

-Near Teluk Dalam you can also see Megalithic relics located at the Orahili Village, in the Gomo District.
+Near Teluk Dalam, you can also see Megalithic relics located at the Orahili Village, in the Gomo District.
 These large slabs of stones are located among the hills near the Gomo River.
-According to local history the megalithic stones were part a settlement or village that dates back to the Early Stone Age (Neolithicum) from around 1,000 BC to 1,500 BC.
+According to local history, the megalithic stones were part of a settlement or village that dates back to the Early Stone Age (Neolithicum) from around 1,000 BC to 1,500 BC.

-From The Binaka Airport at Gunung Sitoli, Teluk Dalam town is about 100.9Km away and can be reached in about two and half to three hours’ drive.
-From Sibolga on mainland North Sumatra you can also reach Teluk Dalam directly by Ferryboat that will take about 12 hours.
-The Sibolga-Teluk Dalam Ferry operates twice a week, however, the schedule can change unexpectedly and at short notice, services may be cancelled due to bad weather or technical problems.
+From The Binaka Airport at Gunung Sitoli, Teluk Dalam town is about 100.9Km away and can be reached in about two and a half to three hours’ drive.
+From Sibolga on mainland North Sumatra, you can also reach Teluk Dalam directly by Ferryboat that will take about 12 hours.
+The Sibolga-Teluk Dalam Ferry operates twice a week, however, the schedule can change unexpectedly and at short notice, services may be canceled due to bad weather or technical problems.

 Teluk Dalam in Moving Frames

 Borobudur - The Grand Temple

 The Heartbeat of Toba